DO4TECH/01-Learn-Rust/README.md

 ENV PATH /home/rustdev/.cargo/bin:$PATH
 ```

 There is a bit more to say about the installation of *code-server*.
 Installing it requires you to be *sudoer* because the install script installs a deb package.
-I use *standalone* method to install *code-server* because it puts it in the *~/.local* directory which allows *rustdev* user to install extension without sudo.
-After the installation is completed, The *~/.local* directory is owned by root user that is why I use the *chown* command change the ownership to be *rustdev*.
-To finish */home/rustdev/.local/bin* is added to the PATH as it contains the *code-server* executable.
+I used *standalone* method to install *code-server* because it puts it in the *~/.local* directory which allows *rustdev* user to install extension without sudo.
+Once the installation is completed, the *~/.local* directory is owned by root user.
+I used the *chown* command to change the ownership to be *rustdev*.
+Finally */home/rustdev/.local/bin* is added to the PATH as it contains the *code-server* executable.

 ```dockerfile
 # Install code-server